Arthur Coningham (cricketer): Biography

+Coningham was born in the Melbourne suburb of Emerald Hill in 1863.
+A left-handed batsman and left-arm fast-medium bowler, he played first-class cricket for New South Wales and Queensland in the 1890s.
+His highest first-class score was 151 for Queensland against New South Wales in 1895–96.
+His best bowling figures were 6 for 38 for New South Wales against Victoria in the 1896–97 Sheffield Shield.

-Coningham was born at Emerald Hill, Victoria in 1863.
-He was renowned as something of a joker.
+A colourful character, Coningham was renowned as something of a joker.
 In an effort to stay warm while fielding in a tour match in 1893 at a frigid Blackpool he gathered straw and twigs and started a fire on the outfield.
+He revealed another side of his character on that same tour, winning an award for bravery after diving into the River Thames to save a boy from drowning.

+Coningham was a chemist by profession, but also at times worked as a hairdresser, tobacconist and bookmaker.
 He found life difficult after he retired from the game, serving time in jail for fraud, and he died in an asylum.
 Coningham was involved in a famous scandal in 1899 when he sued his wife for divorce on the basis of her adultery with a Catholic priest, Fr Denis O'Haran, personal secretary to Cardinal Moran.
 The jury found against Coningham and the couple emigrated to New Zealand; in 1912, his wife divorced him for adultery.

 His son was the World War I air ace and World War II commander Air Marshal Sir Arthur Coningham.
 Coningham died in 1939 and was buried in the Rookwood Cemetery.